blueperf/acmeair-mainservice-java/README.md

 	* [acmeair-customerservice-java](https://github.com/blueperf/acmeair-customerservice-java)
 	* [acmeair-flightservice-java](https://github.com/blueperf/acmeair-flightservice-java)

-2. After you import each project, use the `git checkout microclimate-mp-1.3` command from the Theia editor terminal to check out the `microclimate-mp-1.3` branch from master.

-3. After you import all the microservices into Microclimate, you can deploy projects into IBM Cloud Private:
+2. After you import all the microservices into Microclimate, you can deploy projects into IBM Cloud Private:
 	* A.) Connect the remote Microclimate instance from your Microclimate dashboard with [Connecting the local and IBM Cloud Private installations](https://microclimate-dev2ops.github.io/connectlocalandcloud).
 	* B.) Create a pipeline for each microservice with [Creating a build pipeline](https://microclimate-dev2ops.github.io/usingapipeline#creating-a-build-pipeline).
 	* C.) After a pipeline is created successfully, you can add deployments.